-- Although it's affordable to own a home in each of the state's cities with over 20,000 people, housing for renters is unaffordable in 24 of the 43 cities we surveyed.
-Low incomes often drive unaffordability among renters: In 17 of the 24 cities where housing is unaffordable, residents make less than the state's median income of $32,220.
+- Although it's affordable to own a home in each of the state's cities with over 20,000 people, renting one is unaffordable in 24 of the 43 cities we surveyed.
+Low incomes often drive unaffordability among renters.
+In 17 of the 24 cities where rental housing is unaffordable, residents make less than the state's median household income of $63,390.

 - Homeowners and renters insurance is affordable for most residents.
-The average cost of home insurance with flood protection in North Carolina represents about 3% of the typical homeowner's housing expenses.
-For renters, the same coverage also equals about 3% of income.
+The average cost of home insurance with flood protection in North Carolina represents about 3% of the typical housing expenses for the typical homeowner or renter.

 For homebuyers, high-paying job opportunities make North Carolina more affordable

 Homes in North Carolina's inland expanse tend to be more affordable than in cities to the east.
-Raleigh's proximity to the research triangle — anchored by Duke, the University of North Carolina and North Carolina State — serves as a draw for businesses and high-paying tech jobs that compensate for the area's comparatively high housing costs.
+Raleigh's proximity to the research triangle — anchored by Duke University, the University of North Carolina and North Carolina State University — serves as a draw for businesses and high-paying tech jobs that compensate for the area's comparatively high housing costs.

 Most affordable cities for North Carolina homeowners

-The most affordable city for homeowners is Cary, where residents pay 15% of their incomes on housing.
-Cary also ranks well for renters.
+The most affordable city for homeowners is Cary, where residents spend 15% of their income on housing.
+Cary also ranks high for renters.
 However, it's not an inexpensive place to live.
-Cary's homeowners have a median income of over $120,000, and the monthly costs of owning a home are higher compared to most of the other locations we included.
+Cary's homeowners have a median income of over $120,000, and the monthly costs of owning a home are higher compared with most of the other locations we included.

-Homeowners in Hickory and Chapel Hill also spend just under 16% of their income on housing.
-Chapel Hill's homeowners have an income of over $131,000, but they also pay the most per month in housing costs.
-Hickory, which isn't near Raleigh, houses data centers for tech giants Apple and Google.
-Here, homeowners make a median of $63,024 per year while paying only $820 per month in housing costs.
+Homeowners in Hickory and Chapel Hill spend just under 16% of their income on housing.
+Chapel Hill's homeowners have a median income of over $131,000, but they also pay the most per month in housing costs.
+Hickory, located northwest of Charlotte, houses data centers for tech giants Apple and Google.
+Here, homeowners make a median of $63,024 per year and pay only $820 per month in housing costs.

-Shelby's residents expend a little over $700 per month on housing.
+Shelby's residents spend a little over $700 per month on housing.
 Shelby is an outlier among this study's top five most affordable cities for homeowners.
 Affordability in Shelby isn't a reflection of the area's high incomes, unlike other cities.
-Homeowners here make a mean of about $53,000, which is less than the state's median of $63,390.
-Rather, Shelby's affordability evinces its low costs, the third lowest among homeowners in the state.
+Homeowners here make an average of about $53,000, which is less than the state's median of $63,390.
+Shelby's affordability is the result of low costs — the third lowest in the state for homeowners.

-Located outside of Raleigh, Apex rounds out the top five most affordable cities for homeowners in North Carolina.
+Located outside Raleigh, Apex rounds out the top five most affordable cities for homeowners in North Carolina.
 Its homeowners spend 16.33% of their income on housing costs per year.
-Along with Cary, Apex is the only other city in our study that's affordable for homeowners and renters, even though homeowners make over $57,000 more than renters here.
+Besides Cary, Apex is the only other city in our study that's affordable for homeowners and renters, even though homeowners make $57,000 more than renters here.

 Yet, like Cary, Apex may not be a fit for all prospective residents.
-Even though Apex is among the most affordable cities in the state, it has some of the most expensive housing costs of any city in this study — over $1,600 per month.
-Its affordability is due in large part to the median income of its homeowners and renters.
-Both types of residents' incomes are in the top three in North Carolina.
+Even though Apex is among the most affordable cities in the state, the housing costs are still expensive — over $1,600 per month.
+Its affordability is a reflection of the higher income of its homeowners and renters.
+Both homeowners' and renters' incomes here are in the top three in North Carolina.

-In the least affordable cities, low incomes may be a greater factor than high costs
+In the least affordable cities, low income may be a greater factor than high costs

-The state's least affordable cities are located to the east and especially near the coast.
+The state's least affordable cities are located to the east — especially near the coast.
 Some cities, like Rocky Mount and Kinston, have been negatively affected by departing manufacturing jobs and damaging floods.

-As such, homeowners living in the top five cities in this category have a median income of $56,474 and pay almost $1,000 on housing per month.
-This figure is lower than the state's median homeowners income of $63,390.
-North Carolina is still an affordable place in general since affordability doesn't exceed even 24% for most people.
+As such, homeowners living in the top five cities in this category have a median income of $56,474 and pay almost $1,000 for housing per month.
+This figure is lower than the state's median income of $63,390 for homeowners.
+North Carolina is still an affordable place in general, since affordability doesn't exceed even 24% for most people.
 Households making $57,625, the country's median income, could likewise be comfortable here.

 Monroe is the least affordable city for homeowners in the state.
-Residents spend almost 24% of the income on housing costs per year.
-The median income of the city's homeowners is about $56,000, while the costs per month remain high — over $1,107 per month.
+Residents spend almost 24% of their income on housing per year.
+The median income of the city's homeowners is about $56,000, but monthly costs are high — over $1,107 per month.

-Located along the Neuse River, New Bern's homeowners pay 21.06% on housing per year.
+In New Bern, located along the Neuse River, homeowners pay 21.06% on housing per year.
 The city isn't very affordable for renters, either, who might pay housing costs that take up as much as 37% of their income per year.

-On the eastern side of the state, the residents of the cities Jacksonville and Rocky Mountspend about a fifth of their income on housing per year.
-Neither state is affordable for renters, either, with Rocky Mount claiming the sixth least affordable city for tenants.
+On the eastern side of the state, the residents of Jacksonville and Rocky Mount spend about a fifth of their income on housing per year.
+Neither city is affordable for renters, either, with Rocky Mount claiming the sixth least affordable city.

 The fifth least affordable city in North Carolina is Thomasville.
 Homeowners here have the fourth lowest median income in the state.
-Still, Thomasville's residents spend much less than 30% of their income on housing.
-Additionally, Thomasville is more affordable than the least affordable city for renters.
+Still, Thomasville's residents spend much less than the 30% threshold of their income on housing.
+Additionally, Thomasville is more affordable for homeowners than the least affordable city for renters.

 In North Carolina, low wages among renters contribute to unaffordable housing across the state

 Based on the Census Bureau's definition, North Carolina isn't a very affordable state for renters.
-Low income among the state's renters contributes to typically unaffordable housing.
-In fact, tenants who live in the state's 12 most unaffordable cities make less than $30,000 per year.
-Furthermore, while residents in 24 of the state's largest cities spend more than 30% of their incomes on housing costs, only seven of these cities have a tenant population making above $32,220, North Carolina's median income for renters.
+Low income among the state's renters typically contributes to unaffordable housing.
+In fact, renters who live in the state's 12 most unaffordable cities make less than $30,000 per year.
+Furthermore, while residents in 24 of the state's largest cities spend more than 30% of their incomes on housing costs, renters in only seven of these cities make above $32,220, North Carolina's median income for renters.

-These factors mean that despite the low monthly costs renters pay, people living in the state's most unaffordable cities don't have incomes that can absorb their financial burdens as easily as residents of North Carolina's wealthier cities.
+These factors mean that despite the low monthly rent costs, renters living in the state's most unaffordable cities don't have an income that can absorb their financial burdens as easily as residents of North Carolina's wealthier cities.